UPPS 07.11.01 - Disability Services for Students

 liaison and advocacy between students, faculty, and staff;

 facilitate access to campus facilities and programs for individuals with mobility impairments.
-As needed, the ODS will coordinate with the Department of Housing and Residential Life on room assignments and needed room modifications, and will work with academic departments on classroom alternatives.
-The ODS, in conjunction with Facilities, will monitor new facilities and renovations to existing facilities for compliance with federal and state accessibility standards.
-See Testing, Research-Support and Evaluation Center (TREC) guidelines;
+As needed, ODS will coordinate with the Department of Housing and Residential Life on room assignments and needed room modifications and will work with academic departments on classroom alternatives.
+ODS, in conjunction with Facilities, will monitor new facilities and renovations to existing facilities for compliance with federal and state accessibility standards;

-provide the Registrar’s Office with a confidential list of students who are entitled to and who request advance registration each long semester during the ODS advance registration sign-up period.
-A list will be provided by the ODS prior to the advance registration period each semester;
+provide the Registrar’s Office with a confidential list of students who are entitled to and who receive advance registration each long semester as an approved accommodation.
+A list will be provided by ODS prior to the registration period each semester;

-provide, upon request, information about the ODS to potential students with disabilities or family members.
-The ODS staff provide information on services during recruitment and orientation activities sponsored by Undergraduate Admissions;
+provide, upon request, information about ODS to potential students with disabilities or family members.
+ODS staff provide information on services during recruitment and orientation activities sponsored by Undergraduate Admissions;

 prepare, monitor, and update the ADA/504 Self-Evaluation Plan in conjunction with the university ADA/504 Compliance and Steering Committee on Disabilities;